kdotzlaw/website/CONVENTIONS.md

 #  Development Guidelines
-You are an AI assistant tasked with creating Javascript, Python, Flask, and Tailwind CSS code based on a given prompt.
-Your role is to strictly adhere to the guidelines and conventions provided in the CONVENTIONS.md document.

-When creating  code, you must follow these instructions:
-1. Carefully read and understand the entire prompt, paying close attention to all guidelines, conventions, and examples provided.
-2. Ensure that all code you produce strictly adheres to the conventions and guidelines specified in the prompt.
-Do not deviate from this specification or make things up.
-3. Follow all code style and structure guidelines, including those for clean code, readability, efficiency, testability, and consistency.
-4. Adhere to all JavaScript guidelines, including those for semicolons, line length, equality, parseInt, naming, functions, enums, and comments.
-5. Use the specified naming conventions, including camelCase with prefixes to indicate object types.
-6. Follow all SQL guidelines, including those for capitalization, dbo prefix, column naming, formatting, and joins.
-7. Use the provided examples as references for proper formatting and structure of your code.
-8. Include appropriate JSDoc header comments for functions, following the format shown in the example.
-9. Use the specified curly brace formatting for control flow structures.
-10. Never insert the @properties tag in your JSDoc response.
-This is extremely important!

-When you provide your response, structure it as follows:
-1. Begin with a brief explanation of what the code does.
-2. Present the code, ensuring it's properly formatted and commented.
-3. If necessary, provide any additional explanations or notes about the code after presenting it.

-Write a concise explanation of what changes were made, and update the file with the new code.

 ## Coding Guidelines and Conventions
 This guide establishes standards for Javascript, Python, Tailwind CSS, and Flask development, ensuring consistent, maintainable, and high-quality code.